 Read the complete guide on How To Write a Short Story step by step.

 No, not a twist, dramatic!
 Pull your reader towards the lead character’s emotions.
 Make one final moment in the story that makes up for the entirety.
 Take the play A Sunny Morning: A Comedy of Madrid for example. the comedy-drama simply ends with Don Gonzalo picking up the violets from the ground.
 The simple act of picking up flowers made up for ending the story in a wholesome realization.

-These are simple elements that when added carefully, make the story a masterpiece.
+These are simple elements that when added with a smooth touch, make the story a masterpiece.

 4. Don’t Give Away Too Much

 I misjudged the readers’ introspection.
-So you can make the best of your story by leaving it unfinished.
+So make the best of your story by leaving it unfinished.
 Give a tiny hint of what follows and end it right there.

 5. Go For a Happy Ending!

 People still love happy endings.
 And they need them now more than ever.
 What’s more – happy endings are rare when it comes to short stories.
-So make a difference and let your characters run to the rooftop and scream on top of their lungs, “We did it!” or even a simple smile on their faces if that is sufficient.
+So make a difference and let your characters run to the rooftop and scream on top of their lungs, “We did it!” or even a simple smile on their faces.

 6. Let It Keep Going